Philadelphia Athletics (1860–1876): National League (1876)

 During the summer of 1875, the Chicago White Stockings moved decisively to improve its team by recruiting six stars then playing in Boston and Philadelphia.
-Four Red Stockings players (catcher Deacon White, infielders Cal McVey and Ross Barnes, and pitcher Al Spalding) and Philadelphia Athletics third baseman Cap Anson would play for Chicago in 1876, with Ezra Sutton remaining in Philadelphia for the Athletics' final season.
+Four Red Stockings players, catcher Deacon White, infielders Cal McVey and Ross Barnes, and pitcher Al Spalding, and Philadelphia Athletics third baseman Cap Anson played for Chicago in 1876, with Ezra Sutton remaining in Philadelphia for the Athletics' final season.

 Chicago's William Hulbert, assisted by player Albert Spalding and sportswriter Lewis Meacham, moved at the same time to organize a new league.
-Hulbert recruited first the St. Louis Brown Stockings of the National Association, independent clubs from Louisville and Cincinnati (the Louisville Grays and Cincinnati Reds), and four eastern clubs: the Athletics, the New York Mutuals, the Hartford Dark Blues, and the Boston Red Stockings.
+Hulbert recruited first the St. Louis Brown Stockings of the National Association, independent clubs from Louisville and Cincinnati, the Louisville Grays and Cincinnati Reds, and four eastern clubs: the Athletics, the New York Mutuals, the Hartford Dark Blues, and the Boston Red Stockings.
 Three NA clubs still in business were excluded: the Philadelphia Whites, Brooklyn Atlantics, and the New Haven Elm Citys.
 The Athletics and Mutuals were selected rather than the Whites and Atlantics, as the new National League of Professional Base Ball Clubs granted exclusive territories to all member clubs.
 New Haven was too small a city and the club had declined to travel west in 1875, playing only three home games apiece with Chicago and St. Louis.

 On Saturday, April 22, 1876, the Athletics played in the first game in the history of Major League Baseball, losing to the Boston Red Caps, 6–5.

 After having spent 15 years as a strong and stable club, the Athletics fared poorly in the new National League of Professional Base Ball Clubs, finishing seventh with 14 wins in 60 games, 38 wins behind Chicago.
 Near the end of the season, the financially troubled team refused to make a western road trip, finishing with 35 games played at home and 25 away.

 Mutual of New York also refused, owing the western teams nine home games.
 Both clubs were expelled from the National League, which simply contracted from eight to six for the 1877 season.

 The 1876 Athletics were managed by Al Wright and played their home games at the Jefferson Street Grounds.
 Their top-hitting regular was left fielder George Hall, who batted .366 with a slugging percentage of .545.
 Another strong batter on the team was third baseman Levi Meyerle, who hit .340.
 The best pitcher on the team was Lon Knight, who won 10 games, lost 22, and had an ERA of 2.62.